 Is GLAMGLOW Cruelty-Free?

 GLAMGLOW is NOT Cruelty-free.
 GLAMGLOW pays and allows their products to be tested on animals when required by law.
-GLAMGLOW also sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+GLAMGLOW also sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 In addition, GLAMGLOW is owned by Estee Lauder, a parent company that is also not cruelty-free.